orfeus-eu/documentation/docs/adria_array_workshops.rst

 * Two virtual workshops were organised in May 2021 and November 2021, focused on the establishment of the AdA seismic network and seismological component of the initiative.

-* A second international workshop in presently being organised in Potsdam, Germany, in October 2022: the webpage of the workshop is available here.
+* A second international workshop in presently being organised in Potsdam, Germany, on 6-7 October 2022.
+The participation is limited to 100 people due to capacity and safety reasons.
+Precedence is given to key AdA and ORFEUS community members.

+  * Preliminary program
+  * List of registered participants